The world is full of problems

 1800 Hour Vedic meditation teacher training

 Our annual Vedic Meditation teacher training for 2018 is now open for registration.
-This is an intensive, 3-month retreat in Bali June 1st-August 28th 2018.
+This is an intensive, 3-month retreat in Bali June 16th-September 8, 2019.
 During this course you will be instructed how to teach the method of Vedic Meditation in its pure form as handed down for generations in the Shankaracharya tradition.
 At the apex of the course you will be practicing 14 rounds per day of meditation, pranayama, and yoga asanas.

 At the center of every big problem is a stressed-out, overwhelmed, person making bad decisions because they don't know how to cope.
 Meditation is more necessary now than it has ever been.
 Luckily for all of us there is a huge groundswell of support and interest in meditation unlike anything we've ever seen before.
 Doctors are prescribing meditation; corporations are running meditation programs for employees; scientists say that meditation benefits health in surprising ways; even military and police forces are integrating meditation into their training.
 When you add this to the artists, athletes, actors, and musicians who call meditation their secret to success it's obvious that we are at a cultural turning point.